+[TBD: missing here are the additional variants needed because of overlapping variants (“ss” and ‘s’) as well as the final design of whichever methodology the GP chose to minimize allocatable variant labels.]

 The GP has not yet reached final consensus on a solution to the case of Latin Small Letter Dotless I (0131).
 The preliminary detailed analysis is presented in Appendix D.5.2.

 7 Whole Label Evaluation Rules (WLE) and contextual rules